 During the year ended December 31, 2010, we recorded a gain on derivatives of \$207 thousand, compared to a loss of \$78 thousand during the year ended December 31, 2009.
-Included in the year ended December 31, 2010 gain was an unrealized gain from the change in fair value of our warrants, a realized loss recorded in connection with the warrant exchange, and a realized gain on the termination of our prior interest rate swap, whereas the year ended December 31, 2009 loss included an unrealized loss from the change in the fair value of our warrants and an unrealized gain from the change in the fair value of our warrants and an unrealized gain from the change in the fair value of the interest rate swap that was in place at the time.
-For more information, refer to the discussion under "Summary of Significant Accounting Policies - Warrants and Derivative Financial Instruments" included in Note 2 and "Warrants and Derivative Financial Instruments" included in this Annual Report on Form 10-K.
+Included in the year ended December 31, 2010 gain was an unrealized gain from the change in fair value of our warrants, a realized loss recorded in connection with the warrant exchange, and a realized gain on the termination of our prior interest rate swap, whereas the year ended December 31, 2009 loss included an unrealized loss from the change in the fair value of our warrants and an unrealized gain from the change in the fair value of the interest rate swap that was in place at the time.
+For more information, refer to the discussion under "Summary of Significant Accounting Policies - Warrants and Derivative Financial Instruments" included in Note 2 and "Warrants and Derivative Financial Instruments" included in Note 6 to our Consolidated Financial Statements included in this Annual Report on Form 10-K.